 AutoCAD software's open-system architecture allows users to adapt AutoCAD to unique professional requirements with any of more than 5,000 independently developed add-on applications.
-Many of these applications are based on ObjectARX technology, a new generation of C++-based application programming interfaces ("APIs").
+Many of these applications are based on ObjectARX technology, a new generation of C++-based APIs.
 ObjectARX-based applications utilize AutoCAD software's object-oriented capabilities.